-I spoke to my ex OH (the lovely Dutchman I was seeing for six years after my divorce) and he mentioned that he wanted to go see the new Gary Oldman film, The Darkest Hour, so I suggested we go together.
+I spoke to my ex OH (the friend I was seeing for six years after my divorce) and he mentioned that he wanted to go see the new Gary Oldman film, The Darkest Hour, so I suggested we go together.
 And you know what, it was really nice to spend some time with him again after splitting up over two years ago.
 I know it will never work out between us in the long run but it is nice to have remained friends.
 What's more we both enjoyed the film.
 I think Oldman is a wonderful actor (loved him in Dracula) and he managed to portray a moody and grumpy Churchill with a real twinkle in his eye.
 Loved it.
 And the make-up/prosthetics!!!!
 Wow, just wow.
 What talented artists those people are to be able to transform Oldman into an absolute replica of Churchill!

 |Gary Oldman as Winston Churchill|

 Then on Sunday my friend and I decided to walk into town to the 1940s-1980s vintage fair.
 To be honest it was a bit small and not really what I was expecting but there was quite a bit of 1950s paraphenalia, a few bikers, loads of 1950s cinched waist dresses (I wish) and some rather nice jewellery but not the kind of stuff that suits me, unfortunately.
 I did buy myself a nice red polka dotted head band (I wear them when working in the garden) - oh the expense!! and bumped into my kids on the way out just as they were arriving.
 I took a picture of them at the entrance then put the headband on my oldest son (but promised him I wouldn't put that photo on Facebook).
 Still he did look rather cute!

 So while the fair wasn't that great at least my friend and I got out into the sunshine and managed to fit in two 45-minute walks to boot.
 Not bad considering (apparently) Geneva was shrouded in cloud all day.
 Happy days!